 Check if you're eligible.
 Getting qualified could be fees free.

-There are no entry requirements to work as a joiner.
+There are no specific requirements to become a joiner.
 However, many employers prefer to hire joiners who have or are working towards a qualification.

 To become a qualified joiner you need to complete an apprenticeship and gain a New Zealand Certificate in Joinery (Level 3 or 4).
 The Building and Construction Industry Training Organisation (BCITO) oversees joinery apprenticeships.